Davao Region: First European contact

 The Davao Gulf area was the first region in the country that was in contact with the Europeans, with such contacts taking place as early as 16th century.
 The Portuguese preceded the Spaniards, who were the ones to colonize the region albeit much later, in sighting and visiting the region.
 In 1512, Francisco Serrano was shipwrecked in the shallow waters and coral reefs of Cape of San Agustín, located in what is now the province of Davao Oriental.
 In 1538, Francisco de Castro, a Portuguese ship captain, was driven by strong winds to the southeastern coast of Mindanao.
 He baptized several chieftains in the area.

 Around January 1546, Francis Xavier, a Jesuit priest, left Malacca and went to Molucca Islands, then called the Spice Islands, where the Portuguese had some settlements, and for a year and a half he preached the Gospel to the inhabitants of Amboyna, Ternate, Baranura, and other lesser islands.
 It is claimed by some that during this expedition he landed on the island of Mindanao, which is confirmed by some writers of the seventeenth century, and in the Bull of canonization issued in 1623.
 It is also said that he is the one to have preached the Gospel in Mindanao.

 Spanish administration

 For centuries the tribes lived in relative peace until the Spanish, under the adventurous Spanish businessman Don Jose Oyanguren, arrived in the region in 1847.
 At that time, the Kalagan Moro chieftain Datu Bago was in control of the area in what is now Davao City.
 Don Oyanguren attempted to conquer the area which Datu Bago ruled; although he failed at first, the Moro chieftain eventually evacuated his people to live in the areas near Mount Apo.
 This is the time the town of Davao, then called Nueva Vergara by the Spaniards, was established in the year 1848.

 Don Oyanguren attempted to develop the region.
 Although the Spanish gained the upper hand when they finally controlled the ports of the region, the population of Davao grew very slowly until the arrival of Christian missionaries in the area in 1890.
+Unlike the major parts of Luzon, Visayas and other coastal parts of Mindanao, Spanish rule in Davao lasted only for 50 years, abandoning it in 1898 when the Philippines became independent from Spain, making it among the shortest-lived areas controlled by Spain.